 Probably the most common theme throughout the book is that creative people tend to be early risers rather than night owls.
 This is the opposite of the stereotypical idea of the artist or writer, slaving over the canvas or typewriter late into the night.

 Some people have taken this idea to the extreme.
 Writers Milton and Voltaire both got up at 4 a.m. every day.
 Voltaire started work immediately and continued through to midday, whereas Milton at least allowed himself some breakfast before getting down to some poetry.
 John Milton was the very epitome of ‘early to bed, early to rise’.
-He was always in bed by 9 in the evening, and then awoke at 4am for meditation.
-He would then spend the early hours being read to by an aide, who I guess also had to be an early riser.
+He was always in bed by 9 in the evening and then awoke at 4 am for meditation.

-Kant rose at 5 each morning for weak tea, a smoke of his pipe and some meditation.
-He then found time for an hour of writing between 6 and 7 before starting his morning lectures at the University of Königsberg.
-He took a 4 hour lunch at a nearby pub.
+Kant rose at 5 am each morning for weak tea, a smoke of his pipe and some meditation.
+He then found time for an hour of writing between 6 am and 7 am before starting his morning lectures at the University of Königsberg.
+He took a 4-hour lunch at a nearby pub.
 And then a, presumably unsteady, walk for an hour to clear his head before sitting down with friends in the evening to discuss morals, ethics, and logic.

 So, if you are a morning person you should get up with the birds and you will be at your best?
 Well, not so quickly.
 There is some evidence that this drowsiness can aid the creative mind.
 A study from Michigan, USA has shown that the fuzziness of your non-optimal time may be better for problem-solving.
 With this in mind, it might be best for ‘early risers’ to take notes and think more in the evening just before they fall asleep, whereas the ‘night owls’ out there should make sure that they are doing their thinking in the shower each morning.